-This idea of “landed-property flipping” has become quite popular in recent years with the appearance of a few interesting upside down buildings in many countries across the globe, such as the upside down restaurant in Matsumoto city, Nagano prefecture, Japan; the Upside Down Church and the WonderWork Amusement Park in the United State; Die Welt Steht Kopf (“The World Stands on its Head”) House on the island of Usedom in the Baltic Sea, the House-Attack in Vienna, Austria; and the House of Kathmandu on the Spanish island of Majorca.
+This idea of “landed-property flipping” has become quite popular in recent years with the appearance of a few interesting upside down buildings in many countries across the globe, such as the upside down restaurant in Matsumoto City, Nagano prefecture, Japan; the Upside Down Church and the WonderWork Amusement Park in the United State; Die Welt Steht Kopf (“The World Stands on its Head”) House on the island of Usedom in the Baltic Sea, the House-Attack in Vienna, Austria; and the House of Kathmandu on the Spanish island of Majorca.

 They even have poker cards, toys and comic book scattered on the floor, as though there are people living inside.
 The difference is that they are upside down.
 Those inside the house will feel like on the ceiling, with fans, lamp and even lizard (toy) next to our feet.
-And all the furniture are above our head.

 You will be guided by their tour guide for 15 minutes for an interior house tour.
 Please adhere to the rules that you are not allowed to take any photo inside the house.
 There are also a souvenir shop and coffee shop next to the house.
 The ‘tamu‘ (their term for the souvenir shop) is somewhat loosely stuffed with not many souvenirs to choose from.

-It is a well maintained place and quite good for short visits.
+Overall, the Upside Down House Of Borneo is a well maintained place and quite good for short visits.
 I believe there are some room for improvement and am sure that the management will work into it when they can.